openworm/c302/README.md

 ![membrane potential](images/LEMS_MyNetwork-membranePotential.png)

-To see the structure of the network, use pyNeuroML:
+To see the structure of the network, use pyNeuroML (please note that Graphviz is required):

     pynml MyNetwork.net.nml -graph 4c  # Try other options like 1, 2f, 5c for varying levels of detail